ayushgoel/wtb/presentation.md

 }
 ```

-I would have liked to keep it this way, but then I realized Apple keeps context as first param too.
+I would have liked to keep it this way, but then I realized Apple keeps context as first param.

 ```
 func CGContextSetFlatness(_ c: CGContext?, _ flatness: CGFloat)